 How much does it cost to charge a Tesla Model S?

-The table shown below shows estimates of the cost to charge the Tesla Model S’s 75 kWh battery at home (on a domestic tariff) or using a rapid charge point.
+The table shown below shows estimates of the cost to charge the Tesla Model S Long Range’s 100 kWh battery at home (on a domestic tariff) or using a rapid charge point.
 Cost estimates are dependent on the charge remaining, usable battery capacity, and age of battery pack.
 Cost per mile is calculated using an estimate of real-world range.

 Based on these figures, the Tesla Model S 75’s fuel costs are 4-8 p/mile based on real-world energy usage, the cost depending on the type of charging.
 In general, home charging provides the cheapest per mile cost and public rapid charging tends to be around double the cost.
 These fuel costs compare favourably with 12-15 p/mile for conventional petrol and diesel cars.